-It currently (April 2013) claims to be distributed in 50 British cities.
-However, for at least the last 18 months its website has only named 16: Bath, Birmingham, Brighton, Bristol, Cardiff, Derby, Edinburgh, Glasgow, Leeds, Leicester, Liverpool, London, Manchester, Nottingham, Newcastle and Sheffield.
+It currently (September 2013) claims to be distributed in 50 British cities.
+However, for at least the last two years its website has only named 16: Bath, Birmingham, Brighton, Bristol, Cardiff, Derby, Edinburgh, Glasgow, Leeds, Leicester, Liverpool, London, Manchester, Nottingham, Newcastle and Sheffield.
 At its peak (November 2009) it was distributed in 18 towns and cities: Bradford, Coventry, Wolverhampton and York have been dropped from the list, while Leeds and Sheffield are the new additions.

 The main editorial offices are in London, but there’s also a Scotland office in Bathgate and regional offices in Manchester, Birmingham, Leeds, Newcastle, Bristol, Leicester, Liverpool and Cardiff.